Cheyenne Mountain Helped Spawn Hailstorm That Pounded El Paso County

 The outflow boundary brought warm, humid air into Colorado Springs and eventually up the side of Cheyenne Mountain.

-To get a severe storm you need warm, humid air rising.
+To get a severe storm you need warm, humid air and something to make it rise.

 As the air rises it will cool, condense and build a storm if other atmospheric conditions are just right.

 In the case of June 13, Cheyenne Mountain was the trigger needed to make the warm, humid air that traveled up the Arkansas River Valley, rise high enough to start building a storm.

-Adding to the ‘perfect storm’ scenario the atmosphere over El Paso County early on June 13 had the right properties in place to support a storm, allowing it to grow and produce large amounts of precipitation, including big hail.
+The atmosphere over El Paso County early on June 13 had the right properties in place to support a storm, allowing it to grow and produce large amounts of precipitation, including big hail.

+It’s a great example of how our atmosphere and terrain work together to produce the weather that we experience.

 If you enjoy geeking out over the weather you can read more of the storm report here.